 English Language

 To perform well in the English Language, focus on reading comprehension, error detection, cloze test, and para jumbles.
-Developing a habit of reading newspapers and practicing mock tests will improve both grammar and vocabulary.
+Developing a habit of reading newspapers and practising mock tests will improve both grammar and vocabulary.

 Importance Of Mock Tests & Time Management